jhuckaby/pixl-server-storage/README.md

 	"Redis": {
 		"host": "127.0.0.1",
 		"port": 6379,
+		"keyPrefix": "",
-		"keyPrefix": ""
+		"keyTemplate": ""
 	}
 }
 ```

 Set the `host` and `port` for your own Redis server setup.
-Please see [Redis Options Properties](https://github.com/NodeRedis/node_redis#options-object-properties) for other things you can include here, such as authentication and database selection.
+Please see [Common Redis Options](https://redis.github.io/ioredis/interfaces/CommonRedisOptions.html) for other things you can include here, such as timeouts, authentication and database selection.

 The optional `keyPrefix` property works similarly to the [S3 Key Prefix](#s3-key-prefix) feature.
 It allows you to prefix all the Redis keys with a common string, to separate your application's data in a shared database situation.